Welcome to Past The Potholes! Thanks for stopping by our little corner of the internet where we share our experiences, stories and tips about travel.

 We don’t really budget, oops.
 We just know what we can afford and don’t waste money on unnecessary luxuries.

-While still trying to keep the budget as low as possible, we always pay for a private double room although this may very well be in a hostel.
+While still trying to keep the budget as low as possible, we always pay for a private double room albeit perhaps in a hostel.
 Where possible, we opt for a private bathroom too but we’re flexible on this.
 Generally speaking, I look for the cheapest option with great reviews but our standards vary depending on the location.

 If it makes sense, we’ll walk or take the local bus to save a few dollars.
 However, if that is just a huge headache, we’ll spring for the cab.